whytekieran/Neo4J-Project/README.md

 Member_of Relationship | Represents which candidate is a member of which political party | Candidate, PoliticalParty | MEMBER_OF | None

 ## **_Queries_**
-The following contains my three Cypher queries for the database i have created.
+In the Introduction section of this documentation i mentioned that i needed to come up with three interesting queries for the database i have created.
+I spent some time trying to think of some interesting ones and i think the three here do have some interesting data.
+I also wanted to make use of different keywords and functions and show my understanding of them.
+So the three interesting queries for my database are as follows:

 #### **_1. Political Party Candidates_**

 This query will return the amount of Candidate nodes that represent each political party.
 This is accomplished by using Case Expressions.
 By writing the query in this way we greatly reduce the amount of time the query takes to execute.
 This is compared to writing each pattern individually.
+This query could be done in different ways but i wanted to show the use of Case Expressions in Cypher.

 ```cypher
 MATCH (c:Candidate)-[r:MEMBER_OF]->(pp:PoliticalParty)	//Match any candidate node that has a member of relationship with a political party node